Review this Retiree Checklist for a simple way to determine what you need to do and how you get it done now that you’ve retired.

 - Learn more about eligible expenses

-Note: If you are a new retiree, the Your Spending Account tab will not be available to you until 45 – 60 days AFTER your retirement date.
+Note: If you are a new retiree, your SERMA Tile will not be available to you until 45 – 60 days AFTER your retirement date.
 If you have questions please contact the Intel Health Benefits Center at 877-GoMyBen (466-9236).

 Intel's stock benefit program is an important part of our employees' overall compensation and benefits package.